Workshops to engage and empower students with disabilities

 Session 1: A YIELD Coordinator comes to the school to get to know the students, evaluate how best to help them learn, and determine how to tailor the program to meet students’ needs.

-Sessions 2 to 4: These sessions are held at Access Living.
-Students tour the Access Living building and learn about autonomy and choice, the disability rights movement, disability leadership, accommodations, disability language, and more.
+Sessions 2 to 4: Students learn about autonomy and choice, the disability rights movement, disability leadership, accommodations, disability language, and more.

 Additional topics and lesson plans can be added as needed.

 How do I get YIELD at my school?

 If you are an educator, parent, or guardian interested in having a YIELD Workshop in your school, please contact our Youth Team.